 Door/Window Sensors

-How It Works: These sensors use a magnetic contact that, when separated, send a signal to the Vivint Smart Hub, which then transmits a signal to the professional monitoring center.
+How It Works: These sensors use magnetic contacts that, when separated, send a signal to the Vivint Smart Hub, which then transmits a signal to the professional monitoring center.
 If a burglar picks your lock or somehow opens your window, the alarm will sound and your system engages in active emergency mode.

 Vivint’s Recessed Sensors